soft-shell crab exporterVietnamese mud crab export

 US woman found dead in Mexico, family says; 7 missing children safe

-An Indiana woman who disappeared earlier this year while traveling in Mexico with her seven children has been found dead, her family said, but her children are safe.
+INDIANAPOLIS – An Indiana woman who disappeared in February while traveling in Mexico with her seven children has been found dead, and Mexican authorities have taken the children's father into custody, her family said.

-He didn’t release the identity of the woman, though said she appeared to be a foreign national from the United States.
-U.S. officials were confirming her identity, he said.
-On June 9, the Chiapas Herald, a local newspaper, reported state officials confirmed Pendley was the woman killed.
+He initially did not release the woman's identity, though he said she appeared to be a foreign national from the United States.
+U.S. officials were confirming her identity, he said at the time.

 In a June 8 social media post, Llaven Abarca said his office was committed to "zero impunity for femicidal violence.”